 (s) methods of conflict resolution.

-(2) The approved counsellor is to determine the process to be used in the provision of counselling.
+(2) The counsellor is to determine the process to be used in the provision of counselling.

-(3) The approved counsellor is to prepare and give to the arranged parents a written certificate stating —
+(3) The counsellor is to prepare and give to the arranged parents a written certificate stating —

 (a) the name of each party who has undertaken the counselling referred to in subregulation (1); and